-Commentary on the most significant votes over the Scheme Year from Newton is set out below.
+Commentary on the most significant votes over the Scheme Year, specifically the period from 1 April 2023 to 31 October 2023, from Newton is set out below.

 Given the large number of votes which are cast by managers during every Annual General Meeting season, the timescales over which voting takes place as well as the resource requirements necessary to allow this, the Trustees did not identify significant voting ahead of the reporting period.
 Instead, the Trustees have retrospectively created a shortlist of most significant votes by requesting Newton provide a shortlist of votes, which comprises a minimum of ten most significant votes, and suggested they could use the PLSA's criteria for creating this shortlist.
 Through its interactions with Newton, the Trustees believe that Newton will understand how it expects them to vote on issues for the companies they invest in on its behalf.